bitplane/example-python-project/README.md

 slow and very annoying, but it forces code quality on us which makes up for the inconvenience.

-See the `.flake8` config for some ignored rules where flake8 and black get into a fight, and there's `isort` and `black` conflict rules in the pre-commit config too.

 ### IDE

-I'm using VS Code because it works everywhere and supports all the things that I need.
-I commit my config to source control so anyone can open the project dir and start hacking with a working debugger and the tests auto-detected.
+I'm using VS Code when I use an IDE because it works everywhere and supports all the things that I need.
+I commit my config to source control so anyone can open the project dir and start hacking with a working debugger and tests auto-detected.
 This is a nice new paradigm where the IDE settings don't belong to the user, they belong to the project, so it's appropriate to put them in source control.
+If your

 The config also provides recommendations for extensions, which you'll be prompted to install when you open the project for the first time.